-5. Moving the Text and Changing the Color
+5. How to Move the Text and Change the Color

-What you'll need to do next is pick the Move Tool, and then select each of the three copy smart object layers, and move it slightly.
+What you'll need to do next is pick the Move Tool, and then select each of the three copy smart object layers and move them slightly.
 You can move any or all of the layers depending on the effect you want to get.

 If you want to change the coloring of the text, all you need to do is select the Photo Filter layer, and in the Properties panel, click the color's box to choose a different one.
 The color used here is

-Placing the Photo Filter layer inside a group the contains the elements it's supposed to affect, and changing that group's Blend Mode to Normal instead of Pass Through is the trick to make this work.
+Place the Photo Filter layer inside a group that contains the elements it's supposed to affect, and change that group's Blend Mode to Normal instead of Pass Through.

 Congratulations!
 You're Done